bliimo/mbc-be-rails/README.md

 The rails project is dockerized

+You need to install docker to run this app docker

 Steps to run in local machine
-Install docker

-Commands
+# create a .env file
+cp .env.sample .env

+# build the image (This may take a while in the first time)
 docker-compose build

+# start the containers
 docker-compose up

-To deploy
+# seed the database
+docker-compose run app rails db:seed